VysePresident/MafiaBot2/README.md

 # BUGS (Bunny):

+-(Logged IN-GAME July 10th, 2023) - The "CHANGE" section of the vote count is not accurate.
+I believe it is failing to account for voting using name instead of tag.
+Likely the "config.py" variable "prev_vote" isn't being updated correctly.

 -(Logged July 8th, 2023) - But would lead to some disappointments.
 I feel like inviting at random is non-ideal, but if you make friends there

 -(Logged July 8th, 2023) - The "votecount" function/command code is currently really chaotic and ugly.
 It ought to be streamlined and some of the functionality should be placed into smaller functions